danielkellyio/opti-image/README.md

 * Webp's with fallbacks for unsupported browsers (even in srcset)
 * Lazy loading out of the box
 * Set standard srcset once in plugin options and it automatically applies to all opti-image components
-* Pair with `opti-image-webpack-plugin` to automatically create images at different sizes for your srcsets as well as adjust image quality for the smallest size images possible
 * Space reserved according to aspect ratio to prevent page jumping upon image load
 * Renders just a plain old img tag, no wrappers, for a drop in replacement for your current img's
 * Built in support for [placeholder.com](https://placeholder.com/?ref=opti-image) for handy placeholder images during development